-This provision allows the Invalidity Division to take into consideration evidence that is directly associated with evidence already submitted, namely additional evidence that is intended, for example, to provide proof of the publication of an undated document.
+This provision allows the Invalidity Division to take into consideration evidence that is directly associated with evidence already submitted, namely additional evidence that is page: 7 of 12 intended, for example, to provide proof of the publication of an undated document.
 However, Article 63(2) CDR does not permit the subject of the proceedings to be extended by allowing the applicant to base its application on further earlier designs.
-Such action would extend the proceedings and alter the subject of the proceedings.
+Such an action would extend the proceedings and alter the subject of the proceedings.